-However, when we feel we have enough information about a subject, we can often get over fear and do things that are beyond our comfort zone; hence the reason some people sky dive or bungee jump.
+However, when we feel we have enough information about a subject, we can often get over fear and do things beyond our comfort zone; hence, why some people sky dive or bungee jump.

 “The number one fear is about money.
 Most of the people I work with have been in the corporate world for 20 to 30 years and, while dissatisfied with their current status quo, they still have a certain comfort level that they are not anxious to give up.
 They can predict their future in their current position but owning a franchise, while potentially more beneficial, still falls into the category of the ‘unknown.’”

 One solid piece of advice from J.A. to potential franchise buyers is that when they feel fear, the first thing they need to ask themselves is what information they need in order to feel comfortable and then ask those questions of the franchisor.
 If the answers are satisfactory, the candidate should accept the fear as something that will go away and move ahead with the purchase.

 There are times when just having the facts are just not enough.
 What happens when the franchisor has answered all of your questions but you still can’t calm that little voice of doom inside your head?

 J.S., who has owned several franchise concepts, has two suggestions for anyone looking to buy a franchise.
 First, he recommends they do a lot of reading about marketing so that they will develop a sense of what it takes to be successful.

 “I think a key to moving beyond fear is to project yourself into the franchisee role by thinking about sites, managers, staffing, and marketing.
 If you do your homework and feel confident you can kick start your business, fear will soon be replaced by excitement.”

 Second, J.S. also suggests that people make a minimum of ten validation calls to existing franchisees.
 This helps them understand all the possible landmines in the process and will also allow them to connect with franchisees they may be able to use as role models and mentors.